Lock0NStrat0s/StarWarsAPI_CSV/README.md

 ### 3. CSV Mapping:
   -  Combining records from each endpoint
-  -  Using a ClassMap to flatten the the IEnumerables inside each data model into a single joined string
+  -  Using a ClassMap to flatten the IEnumerables inside each data model into a single joined string
   -  Writing each record into its respective file

 ## Install dependencies